 The ITC's battery charger factory setpoints are for wet batteries.
 Do not use GEL type batteries without changing the factory setpoints via the configuration switches.

-CAUTION!!
-Do not operate DC loads, such as DC lights, pumps, etc., during battery charging.
 The loads may cause overcharging by preventing the charging stages from reading their "trigger points" or may cause the battery to run down even though the charger is ON.